 Annual UTN Outreach

 Every fall, PCTPA seeks community input on Unmet Transit Needs in Placer County.
-This quick online survey gives you the opportunity to describe how you currently use transit, outline a trip that you'd like to use transit for but can't, and choose between transit improvement tradeoffs.
-Click the button below to participate!
+This quick online survey gives you the opportunity to describe how you currently use transit, outline a trip that you’d like to use transit for but can’t, and choose between transit improvement tradeoffs.
+Click this link to participate!
+Haga clic en este enlace para participar en espanol.
+I-click ang link na ito upang lumahok sa filipino.

 Stay In The Loop

 While Unmet Transit Needs comments are only accepted during September and October, PCTPA works to keep the community informed on transit issues all-year-round.
-These emails are the best way to stay up-to-date on transit projects and to make sure you don't miss the UTN survey every year.
-Click the button below to sign up for the email list.
+These emails are the best way to stay up-to-date on transit projects and to make sure you don’t miss the UTN survey every year.
+Click here to sign up for the email list.

 Each year, usually in September and/or October, PCTPA solicits testimony on unmet transit needs that may exist.
 The process is advertised in the local newspapers, via press releases and public service announcements, on flyers in buses, in notices to social service agencies, and so on.
 Testimony may be provided in person at public workshops and/or hearings, by phone, or in writing.
 The Social Services Transportation Advisory Council (SSTAC) also provides testimony, though a listing of priorities for improvements in the transit system.
 If you are interested in applying for membership on the SSTAC, you may complete and submit an application.